python/cpython/Doc/library/test.rst

 .. function:: kill_python(p)

-   Runs the given Popen process until completion and return stdout.
+   Runs the given Popen process until completion and returns stdout.
+Note that this won't send a signal (e.g. *SIGTERM*, *SIGKILL*) to the given process, but it does close the input pipe.

    This will also include stderr output if the process was started with :func:`spawn_python`.